Start here if you are new – Introductory information to help you get started

 - Operational- required by a campus and/or department to perform its primary function.

 - Legal-required to be kept by law or may be needed for litigation or a government investigation.

 - Fiscal-related to the financial transactions of the campus, especially those required for audit or tax purposes.

 - Historical-of long-term value to document past events.
 This may arise from exceptional age and/or connection with some significant historical event or person associated with the CSU.

 - Vital-critical to maintain to ensure operational continuity for the CSU after a disruption or disaster.
 Vital records or information may fall into any one of the above value categories.

-The President delegates responsibility for implementation of a CSU Stanislaus Records/Information Retention program as follows:
+The President delegates responsibility for implementation of a Stanislaus State Records/Information Retention program as follows: